Developing Decision Making Skills for Students

 The problem was how to give the students more agency without putting important aspects of the school at risk.
 Middle schoolers are known to sometimes be rash.
 How could the school freely empower it students who might then turn around and terminate math class or spend the school’s money on some superfluous desire?
 The staff needed to instill the students with a strong sense of responsibility for the school’s future.
 They accomplished this through Committee Time.

 Starting this year, every Monday students break off into committees for an entire hour.
-During that time, the students make decisions about certain areas of the school that the students.
+During that time, the students make decisions about certain areas of the school.
 The first step was to identify which committees they wanted to make.
 The committees now include:

 - Student Activities: This committee brainstorms and plans fun field trips, outings, and service work/community involvement.
 Right now, they are working on eradicating multiflora rose from the cove so that students can start using the zip line again.